travis-ci/docs-travis-ci-com/source/content/docs/user/getting-started.md

 You can configure your build by adding a `.travis.yml` file to the root of your repository.
 See <a href="/docs/user/build-configuration/">Build Configuration</a> for details.

+<h3>Databases, available infrastructure and more</h3>

+A Travis worker comes with a good amount of services you might depend on, including MySQL, PostgreSQL, MongoDB, memcached and others.

+See <a href="/docs/user/database-setup/">Database setup</a> to learn how to configure a database connection for your test suite.

 <h3>Need help?</h3>

 For any kind of questions feel free to join our IRC channel <a href="irc://irc.freenode.net#travis">#travis on irc.freenode.net</a>!
 We're there to help :)